vijayanant/vijayanant.github.io/content/posts/standalone-test/index.md

 ---
 title: "A Standalone Test Post"
 date: 2025-09-28
-description: "This is a test post not part of any series."
+description: "A brief exploration of a standalone topic, not part of any series."
 tags: ["standalone", "test"]
 categories: ["tests"]
+featured_image: "featured.jpg"
 ---

 ## Introduction to Standalone Posts